Cllr. Michael Pearce

 Postal address:

-17 Grandsire Gardens, Hoo, Hoo Peninsula, Rochester, Kent, ME3 9LH
+17 Grandsire Gardens, Hoo, Hoo Peninsula, City of Rochester, Kent, ME3 9LH

-Promoted by Independent Councillor Michael Pearce on behalf of The Independent Group, both at 17 Grandsire Gardens, Hoo, Hoo Peninsula, Rochester, Kent, ME3 9LH.
+Promoted by Independent Councillor Michael Pearce on behalf of The Independent Group, both at 17 Grandsire Gardens, Hoo, Hoo Peninsula, City of Rochester, Kent, ME3 9LH.